DBProductions/chef-environments/neo4j/README.md

-# mysql
+# neo4j

-Environment to use MySQL.
+Simple KitchenCI environment to use Neo4J.

 ## Test